LauraBeatris/m2m-auth/docs/pages/research/auth0/index.md

 Also available via [API endpoint](https://auth0.com/docs/api/management/v2/clients/post-clients).

-By default a Client is not authorized to access any of the Resource Servers.
+By default, a client is not authorized to access any of the Resource Servers.
 The next step is to authorize the client for the Resource Server and define which scopes are enabled for this client.

 ![Authorizing client](https://raw.githubusercontent.com/auth0-samples/auth0-api-auth-samples/master/docs/media/giftdeliveries-grants.png)